Wolfe Research slashes price target on Nucor Corporation [NUE] – find out why.

-Nucor Corporation [NYSE: NUE] slipped around -0.18 points on Thursday, while shares priced at $134.93 at the close of the session, down -0.13%.
+Nucor Corporation [NYSE: NUE] gained 2.18% or 3.14 points to close at $147.14 with a heavy trading volume of 3444871 shares.
 The company report on March 17, 2022 that Nucor Named General Motors Supplier of the Year for the Fourth Year in a Row.

 Nucor Corporation (NYSE: NUE) was recognized as a General Motors (GM) Supplier of the Year for the fourth straight year.
 In addition, Nucor received the GM Overdrive Award for our partnership with GM on Econiq™, the world’s first line of net-zero carbon steel products at scale.
 Nucor remains the only electric arc furnace steelmaker to receive the Supplier of the Year Award.